SeayTeam6/cybersecurity-labs/README.md

 # Cybersecurity & IT Infrastructure Labs

 ## 📖 About This Repository
-This portfolio demonstrates hands-on cybersecurity and IT infrastructure skills developed through structured lab environments.
-Each project simulates real-world enterprise scenarios for IT support, cloud security, and SOC operations.
+This portfolio demonstrates hands on cybersecurity and IT infrastructure skills developed through structured lab environments.
+Each project simulates real world enterprise scenarios for IT support, cloud security, and SOC operations.

-##  Who This Is For
-- Hiring managers evaluating technical proficiency
-- IT professionals reviewing practical skills
-- Students learning cybersecurity fundamentals

 ##  Technical Skills Demonstrated